wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/07-Fetching-WordPress-Data.md

 }
 ```

-Here, the `useState` [hook](https://react.dev/reference/react/useState) is used to create a state variable called `posts` and a function called `setPosts` to update the `posts` state variable.
+Here, the `useState` [hook](https://react.dev/reference/react/useState) hook is used to create a state variable called `posts` and a function called `setPosts` to update the `posts` state variable.

-Then, the `useEffect` [hook](https://react.dev/reference/react/useEffect) is used to fetch a list of posts from the REST API when the block is added to the editor.
-Once the users are fetched, the `setPosts` function is called to update the `posts` state variable.
+Then, the `useEffect` [hook](https://react.dev/reference/react/useEffect) hook is used to fetch a list of posts from the REST API when the block is added to the editor.

+Once the posts are fetched, the `setPosts` function is called to update the `posts` state variable.

+If the `posts` state variable is empty, a loading message is displayed in the block.

-Finally, the `posts` state variable is mapped to an unordered list of users, which is returned by the block.
+The `posts` state variable is mapped to an unordered list of posts, which is returned by the block.

 By using these two hooks, when the apiFetch Promise is resolved, the `users` state variable inside the unordered list is updated with the list of users and displayed in the block.